alexyorke/alexyorke.github.io/_drafts/2026-06-13-c-sharp-does-not-need-an-io-monad-but-it-could-use-effect-boundaries.md

 ---

+## This also lines up with DDD and CQRS

+If you prefer enterprise architecture vocabulary, this split should look familiar.

+In DDD terms, `DecideRenewal` is domain logic that stays persistence-ignorant.
+It does not know about repositories, HTTP clients, or SMTP servers.
+It just evaluates business rules.

+In CQRS or event-driven code, an explicit decision object is also a useful boundary.
+The shell can translate that decision into database writes, outbound messages, domain events, or API responses.

+This is not full event sourcing, and I am not claiming `RenewalDecision` should literally be stored as an event record.
+The smaller point is that once the outcome is explicit data, it becomes much easier to persist it, publish it, inspect it, replay it, or explain it.

+It also fits ordinary dependency-injection-heavy C# just fine.
+The shell can stay as an injected application service or controller that talks to repositories, clocks, message buses, and HTTP clients.
+The core does not need the container at all; it just receives facts and returns a decision.

+---

 ## Why this is useful

 The usual argument for pure functions is that they are easier to test.

 That is true, but I do not think it is the strongest argument.
 People can reasonably respond: "Just mock the dependencies."

+The stronger argument is reviewability.
+Effect boundaries make hidden context visible, narrow the audit surface, and reduce how much code has to be trusted at once.
+One place reads context.
+One place decides.
+One place commits side effects.

 Mocks are useful.
 I use them.
 But mocks are a testing technique, not a design property.